 Tourism and construction are growing sectors in the Georgian economy; yet an inadequate supply of skilled labor inhibits employment prospects for Georgians, with concomitant negative consequences for improving productivity and income growth.
 Georgia’s future economic growth is dependent in part on the country’s ability to improve its workforce to meet labor market demand.
-The Vocational Education Project (VEP) in Georgia is designed to increase the capacities of Georgia’s construction and tourism sectors through specialized interventions in training and education.
+The Vocational Education Project (VEP) in Georgia was designed to increase the capacities of Georgia’s construction and tourism sectors through specialized interventions in training and education.

-- Increase the supply of trained graduates in tourism and construction trades from four or more vocational education centers, certified to international standards or their equivalent.
+- increase the supply of trained graduates in tourism and construction trades from four or more vocational education centers, certified to international standards or their equivalent;

-- Facilitate public-private cooperation for the development of vocational standards and related curricula in the tourism and construction trades to ensure that the competencies created meet market needs.
+- facilitate public-private cooperation for the development of vocational standards and related curricula in the tourism and construction trades to ensure that the competencies created meet market needs.